Band geometry from position-momentum duality at topological band crossings: Dual energy quantization in band geometry

-There also exist nodal loops which are $\mbb Z_2$-nontrivial \cite{fang15prb,zhao17prl,bzdusek17prb,ahn18prl}.
-These nodal loops are realized under combined parity and time-reversal $PT$-symmetry, which imposes the reality condition on the systems.
+There also exist nodal loops which are $\mbb Z_2$-nontrivial under $PT$ symmetry \cite{fang15prb,zhao17prl,bzdusek17prb,ahn18prl}.
 Consider a minimal model of the $\mbb Z_2$-nontrivial nodal loops \cite{fang15prb} \beeq \mca H_{\mbb Z_2\txt{NL},\mbf k}=vk_x\s^x+vk_y\tau^y\s^y+vk_z\s^z+m\tau^x\s^x, \eneq where the Pauli matrices $\s^a$ and $\tau^a$ are defined.
 This model accommodates four bands with the dispersion energies $\ve^{\pm\pm}_{\mbf k}=\pm v[(k_\perp\pm k_R)^2+k_z^2]^{1/2}$ for $k_R=|m|/v$.
-At finite $|m|>0$, the two middle bands form a nodal loop at charge neutrality with major radius $k_R$ [Fig.~\ref{fig:band}(d)].
+At finite $|m|>0$, the two middle bands form a nodal loop at charge neutrality with the major radius $k_R$ [Fig.~\ref{fig:band}(d)].
 These two bands obey the same rotation symmetries as the model of $\mbb Z_2$-trivial nodal loops.
-Similar to the $\mbb Z_2$-trivial nodal loop with $l=1/2$, the nodal loop herein serves as a Berry vortex line for a $\pi$ phase winding.
-An important difference is the interplay with an additional nodal line $k_\perp=0$ at finite energy \cite{ahn18prl}.
-For the upper(lower) band, the additional nodal line occurs at the band crossing with the highest(lowest) band.
+Similar to the $\mbb Z_2$-trivial nodal loop with $l=1/2$, the nodal loop herein serves as a Berry vortex line for a $\pm\pi$ phase winding.
+An important difference is the interplay with additional nodal lines $k_\perp=0$ at finite energy \cite{ahn18prl}.
+For the upper (lower) band, an additional nodal line occurs at the band crossing with the highest (lowest) band.
 This additional nodal line penetrates the center of the nodal loop, leading to a topologically nontrivial ``link'' [Fig.~\ref{fig:nodal}(d)].
-The link with the nodal line defines a $\mbb Z_2$ monopole at the nodal loop.
+The link with the additional nodal line defines a $\mbb Z_2$ monopole at the nodal loop.
 This monopole drives the nodal loop $\mbb Z_2$-nontrivial, which shrinks to a point (when $m=0$) at most under changing $m$.
 The $\mbb Z_2$-nontrivial nodal loops can only be annihilated through the pair annihilation.
+Such an annihilation may occur, for example, between two nodal loops which are linked to the same nodal line.